Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/networking_cs.md

 <br>

-ARP exists to bridge the gap between Layer 3 (_IP Addresses_) and Layer 2 (_MAC Addresses_), If within the ARP Cache there is no associated MAC Address for a said IP address, it will braodcast to the network, sedning out an **ARP Request**.
+ARP exists to bridge the gap between Layer 3 (_IP Addresses_) and Layer 2 (_MAC Addresses_), If within the ARP Cache there is no associated MAC Address for a said IP address, it will braodcast to the network, sending out an **ARP Request**.
-The **ARP Request** asks all devices on the network who has this IP Address, and only the device that has said IP Address will respond with an **ARP Reply**, all other devices will ignore this broadcast.
+The **ARP Request** asks all devices on the network "_who has this IP Address?_", and only the device that has said IP Address will respond with an **ARP Reply**, all other devices will ignore this broadcast.
 The device would then update its ARP cache.

+##### Stages of the ARP Protocol
 - ARP Request
 - ARP Reply
 - ARP Cache